-Female genital mutilation (FGM) At a glance
+Female genital mutilation (FGM) What is FGM

 Religious, social or cultural reasons are sometimes given for FGM.
 However, FGM is child abuse.
 It's dangerous and a criminal offence.